apache/apisix/docs/en/latest/terminology/consumer.md

 Consumers are useful when you have different consumers requesting the same API and you need to execute different Plugin and Upstream configurations based on the consumer.
 These need to be used in conjunction with the user authentication system.

-Refer the documentation for the [key-auth](../plugins/key-auth.md) authentication Plugin to further understand the concept of a Consumer.
+Refer to the documentation for the [key-auth](../plugins/key-auth.md) authentication Plugin to further understand the concept of a Consumer.

+## Example

 The example below shows how you can enable a Plugin for a specific Consumer.